Missouri County Commuting

 to carpool.
 The majority of carpools were two person carpools for both

 Missouri and the US.

-Carpooling by car, truck or van was most popular in Hawaii where 19.0 percent of workers carpooled from 2008 to 2012.
-In Missouri, over one in ten workers carpooled, slightly lower than the national carpooling average.
-In Missouri, Crawford County had the highest average for carpooling at 27.3 percent.
+Carpooling by car, truck or van was most popular in Hawaii where 14.4 percent of workers carpooled from 2009 to 2013.
+In Missouri, approximately one in ten workers carpooled, slightly lower than the national carpooling average.
+In Missouri, Reynolds County had the highest average for carpooling at 19.8 percent.

-The District of Columbia had the greatest use of public transportation to work from 2008 to 2012, with 38.6 percent of workers using public transportation.
-In Missouri, 1.3 percent of workers traveled to work on public transportation, below the U.S. average of 5.0 percent.
+The District of Columbia had the greatest use of public transportation towork from 2009 to 2013, with 38.4 percent of workers using public transportation.
+In Missouri, 1.5 percent of workers traveled to work on public transportation, below the U.S. average of 5.0 percent.
 Public transportation includes traveling by bus, trolley, streetcar, subway, railroad or ferryboat.
 It does not include traveling by taxicab.

 Car Pooling Tips

 - Set a Drivers Schedule.
 Make sure everyone has a list with each carpooler's home and work phone numbers in case of illness or emergency.